rswaty/BrandonsSlides/docs/index.Rmd

 ![width](slide8.JPG)

-* Interface for FFT3.0 where users build customized “units” as a list of fuelbeds for a given area of interest (AoI)
 * This tool can yield high resolution emissions modeling for prescribed burns before they occur.
 * Managers can upload a shapefile of the AoI and quickly generate representative outputs